Ansh-2222/Prowider-Mini-Lead-Distribution-System/README.md

 ---

-## How the allocation algorithm works
+## How the allocation algorithm works.

 When a customer submits a lead, the system needs to pick exactly **3 providers** to assign it to.